BaoAdrian/GoFish/Reference Programs/README.md

 <ul>

-  <li> hw9p1.c - Homework problem that showcases the creating of a doubly-linked list with the use of double pointers. </li>
+  <li> hw9p1.c - Shows how to create a doubly-linked list with the use of double pointers. </li>

 </ul>